 Also, OSVs of at least 6000 GT ITC with a keel laid date before August 18, 2014, and completed by August 18, 2016, were inspected under Subchapter I. Again, these vessels are inspected under the Subchapter I regulations in force at the time of construction.

 Vessels constructed and certificated as Subchapter I after the dates listed above are not considered an OSV unless otherwise stated on the COI that they are multi-certificated.
-See Multi-Certificated below.
+See multi-certificated information below.

 Applies to all OSVs with keel laid date on or after March 15, 1996, and OSVs that were completed after March 16, 1998.